-The term of a disciplinary probation shall not exceed twenty (20) working days.
-An employee on disciplinary probation shall receive a written explanation of the reason for the disciplinary action, signed by the program director and the employee, with a discussion of the corrective actions the employee must take and the supervisory assistance that will be available to help the employee improve performance.
-The employee's signature assures only that the offense, and subsequent probationary status, corrective measures and length of probationary period have been discussed with the employee and does not necessarily constitute the employee's agreement with the reason for disciplinary probation.
-The program director and the employee must receive a copy of the probationary action and a third copy is to be forwarded to the Human Resources Department to be placed in the employee's personnel file.
+Employee corrective action plans shall not exceed twenty (20) working days each.
+An employee on a corrective action plan shall receive a written explanation of the reason for the action, signed by the program director and the employee, with a discussion of the corrective actions the employee must take and the supervisory assistance that will be available to help the employee improve performance.
+The employee's signature assures only that the plan, corrective measures, and time period have been discussed with the employee and does not necessarily constitute the employees' agreement with the reason for the plan.
+The program director and the employee must receive a copy of the action plan, and a third copy is to be forwarded to the Human Resources Department to be placed in the employee's personnel file.
 At the end of the specified period, the appropriate program director shall remove probationary status or, if no improvement has been made, shall recommend to the Chief Executive Officer the employee's suspension without pay or termination.

-Any employee may be placed on disciplinary probation when work performance deteriorates and the program director believes it necessary to impress upon the employee the need for improvement.
+Any employee may be placed on a corrective action plan when work performance deteriorates, and the program director believes it necessary to impress upon the employee the need for improvement.
 Employees who improve satisfactorily during the probationary period may be restored to regular status.
 Failure to gain a satisfactory performance rating during probation will result in transfer, demotion, suspension or termination.

-Any employee placed on disciplinary probation more than twice during a twelve (12) month period will be subject to being suspended without pay or recommended for disciplinary termination by the employee's program director to the CEO.
-This suspension or disciplinary termination must be consistent with the offenses that lead to placements of disciplinary probation.
+Any employee placed on a corrective action plan more than twice during a twelve (12) month period will be subject to being suspended without pay for one to two working days or recommended for disciplinary termination by the employee's program director to the CEO.

-Regular employees who have been placed on probation are eligible for paid holidays, but may not take annual leave during the probationary period.
+Employees who have been placed on a corrective action are eligible for paid holidays but may not take annual leave during the corrective action.